McAvoy, Bruins beat Blackhawks 2-1 for 5th straight victory

-CHICAGO (AP)Charlie McAvoy pointed to Jake DeBrusk in appreciation.
-DeBrusk then tackled McAvoy, sending the duo to the ice before they were mobbed by the rest of the Boston Bruins.

-The Chicago Blackhawks also celebrated a big goal Wednesday night, but their party was cut short in a hurry.

-McAvoy scored 1:19 into overtime, and the Bruins beat the Blackhawks 2-1 for their fifth straight victory.
+CHICAGO (AP)Charlie McAvoy scored 1:19 into overtime, and the Boston Bruins beat the Chicago Blackhawks 2-1 on Wednesday night for their fifth straight victory.

-McAvoy finished a pretty passing sequence for the defenseman’s first goal since he scored in Game 1 of the Stanley Cup Final against St. Louis.
-David Krejci threw the puck outside to a streaking DeBrusk, who made a perfect pass to McAvoy for the tap-in on the right side of the net.
+McAvoy finished a pretty passing sequence for the defenseman’s first goal of the season.
+David Krejci threw the puck outside to a streaking Jake DeBrusk, who made a perfect pass to McAvoy for the tap-in on the right side of the net.

-”I would say the last six, seven games we’ve been the better team most nights,” Boston coach Bruce Cassidy said. ”Our analytics back that up.
-I think just the eye test backs that up.
-The score backs it up.”

-McAvoy picked up his 15th career goal, and then waited patiently for the jubilant Bruins to let him up from the winning huddle.

-”After about 30 seconds, I’m just, `I guess we’re staying in Chicago tonight,”’ a grinning McAvoy said.

 The Blackhawks thought they had taken a 2-1 lead with 1:05 left in regulation when it looked as if Drake Caggiula beat Jaroslav Halak for a short-handed goal.
-But it was waved off because one of the officials blew his whistle.
+But it was waved off by the referees after Bruins defenseman Torey Krug tripped Olli Maatta for a penalty.

-Both Chicago captain Jonathan Toews and coach Jeremy Colliton said the official told them he made a mistake.

-”Caggy scores a big goal, and I don’t know what happened there,” Toews said.

 The crowd of 21,472 booed vociferously when the ruling was announced.

 Sean Kuraly also scored for Boston, which was coming off a 4-0 victory over Vancouver on Tuesday night.
-Halak made 21 saves to help the Bruins move ahead of the idle Capitals for the top spot in the NHL standings.
+Halak made 21 saves.

 Chicago wasted a terrific performance by Robin Lehner, who made 38 stops in his first start since Jan.
 21. The Blackhawks also lost defenseman Adam Boqvist to a right shoulder injury in the second period.